microsoft/copilot-camp/README.md

 # Welcome to Copilot Developer Camp!

-This repo is for hosting a virtual workshop for coders who want to build agents and connectors for Microsoft 365 Copilot.
+This repo is for hosting a virtual workshop for developers who want to build agents and connectors for Microsoft 365 Copilot.
 The content is still in development but our labs are ready for testing; please check it out!

-Please visit Copilot Camp at [https://aka.ms/copilotdevcamp](https://aka.ms/copilotdevcamp)
+Please visit Copilot Developer Camp at [https://aka.ms/copilotdevcamp](https://aka.ms/copilotdevcamp)

 The samples that were hosted here have turned into labs, and the plain samples have moved.